Xenoveritas/jsvsynth/README.md

 the value will be set, AviSynth will give an "I don't know what avsvalue means" error for the variable.

-I'm not entirely sure whether or not this is a problem with
+I'm not entirely sure whether or not this is a problem with AviSynth or is instead something I'm unclear about within the AviSynth API.